 His practice considers agency of the subject within historical and contemporary contexts, and the effect of corporate or political hegemony as expressed or visible in a variety of contexts.

-‘Lisa and John’ re-activates an archive of David Moore’s of the series, and performs a critical reassessment of the original series purpose and location.
+‘Lisa and John’ (2017) re-activates the archive of David Moore’s of the series, and performs a critical reassessment of it’s purpose and location.

-His work is held in public and private collections and he has been the recipient of several major funding awards from Arts Council England and The British Council.
+My work is held in public and private collections and he has been the recipient of several major funding awards from Arts Council England and The British Council.

-David is a member of CREAM at the University of Westminster
+I am a member of CREAM at the University of Westminster

 For details of all my research outputs, visit my WestminsterResearch profile.